 Practice, experiment, and research!
 You can learn anything!

-Start with a simple project.
 A simple tote bag, a sachet, a throw pillow cover one of the Ten Easiest Free Sewing Patterns will help you learn how to sew the basic sand overcome hurdles that may have been stopping you from achieving everything you can imagine.